raghavio/website/content/posts/implementing-lox-in-clojure.md

 The parser takes the tokens produced by the scanner and constructs an Abstract Syntax Tree (AST).

 The implementation of the recursive descent parser is similar to the book.
 The only change is I pass around the tokens in a functional manner.
-I rely heavily on destructuring and passing the remaining set of tokens to the next grammar function.
+I rely heavily on Clojure’s destructuring to send leftover tokens to the next grammar function.

 Here's a snippet showing the implementation of `print` statement: